 How to Make Your Home a Smart Home: What Is a Smart Home?

-A smart home differs from a conventional home in that its devices are connected over Wi-Fi or Bluetooth, allowing you to manage and automate them remotely.
+A smart home differs from a conventional home in that its devices are connected over Wi-Fi, Bluetooth or other wireless network protocols, allowing you to manage and automate them remotely.
 The house is “smart” in the sense that it doesn’t need the homeowner to manually operate each function.
 Instead, the devices themselves learn from and optimize their performance based on the data they collect.

 Each year, more homeowners are choosing to make their homes smart homes.
 The market is already worth $31 billion, and by 2026 almost 85 million users in the United States will be operating a smart home.